Category Archives: Tree Service Springfield MO

 Hardiness

 Hardiness is the plant’s ability to survive in the extreme temperatures of the particular geographic region in which you are planting the tree.
-Plants can be cold hardy, heat tolerant, or both.
-Most plant reference books provide a map of hardiness zone ranges.
-Check with your local garden center for the hardiness information for your region.
+Plants can be cold, hardy, heat tolerant, or both.
+We use tools like maps of hardiness zone ranges to check hardiness information for your specific region.

 Space Constraints

-Many different factors can limit the planting space available to the tree: overhead or underground utilities, pavement, buildings, other trees, visibility.
+Many different factors can limit the planting space available to the tree: overhead or underground utilities, pavement, buildings, other trees, and visibility.
 The list goes on and on.
-Make sure there is adequate room for the tree you select to grow to maturity, both above and below ground.
+We make sure there is adequate room for the tree you select to grow to maturity, both above and below ground.

 Human Activity